Zum Hauptinhalt springen

 • Disadvantages:

-Not accurate for strong acids - pH value does not indicate exact acid concentration
+Not accurate for strong acids - pH value does not provide exact acid concentration

 ❌ Influenced by temperature and impurities

-❌ Extremely high maintenance and material costs (running costs)
+❌ Extremely high maintenance and material costs (ongoing costs)

-❌ Untrustworthy readings, as often worn out after just a few days and calibration required
+❌ Unreliable measurements, as often worn out and calibration needed after just a few days

-• Method: A hydrometer is used to measure the specific gravity of the solution, which is then compared with reference tables
+• Method: With a Hydrometer is used to measure the specific weight of the solution, which is then compared with reference tables

-• Best suited for: Rapid field tests of H₂SO₄ and HCl baths
+• Best suited for: Quick field tests of H₂SO₄ and HCl baths

 • Advantages:

-✔️ Quick and easy - no chemical reagents required
+✔️ Fast and easy - no chemical reagents required

 ✔️ Non-destructive - no need to neutralize or discard samples